-Variations of light brown/dark blonde hair dominate our Instagram and Pinterest feeds more than any other shade, from bronde to tortoiseshell to caramel color.
-The way the light catches the subtle variation within the hues makes it the most nuanced hair color family, and we're here for every single hue.
+Variations of light brown/dark blonde hair dominate our Instagram and Pinterest feeds more than any other shade, from bronde to tortoiseshell to caramel.
+The way the light catches the subtle variation within the hues makes it the most nuanced hair color family, and we're here for it all.

-"This is one of my most-requested looks in the salon," says Papanikolas.
+"This is one of my most-requested looks in the salon," says Papanikolas of the color sported by Hannah Jeter.
 "The placement of the highlights is very strategic, focusing on the face frame, natural part, and ends.
 It's a great way for brunettes to add lightness and dimension to their hair, and it's universally flattering."

 Warm Honey Caramel